pwwang/immunopipe/docs/configurations.md

 There are pipeline level configurations and process level configurations.
 The pipeline level configurations are used to control the pipeline itself.
 The process level configurations set here are the default values for all the processes.
 You can override the default values for each process in the process level configurations.

-You can check all avaiable configuration items and more details [here](https://pwwang.github.io/pipen/configurations/).
+You can check all available configuration items and more details [here](https://pwwang.github.io/pipen/configurations/).
 Here we only list some of the most important ones.
 The rest ones are not recommended to change unless you know what you are doing.

 ### Pipeline level configurations